-5.1 Percent of HIV-positive incident TB cases that received treatment for both TB and HIV 100% of HIV-positive incident TB cases that received treatment for both TB and HIV.
-In the last five years - 3 co-infections in total -previous two cases were diagnosed with HIV first.
+- 5.1 Percent of HIV-positive incident TB cases that received treatment for both TB and HIV - 2014, There is no co-infection of HIV and TB. - 2013, 100% of HIV-positive incident TB cases that received treatment for both TB and HIV.
+In the last five years 3 co-infections in total -previous two cases were diagnosed with HIV first.